marcolivierarsenault/coffeeanddata/about.md

 #### Disclaimer

-The posting on this site are my own and don’t necessarily represent Shopify's positions, strategies or opinion.
+The posting on this site are my own and don’t necessarily represent Shopify's positions, strategies or opinions.